(a) Individuals licensed under the Act may conduct

-in communication screening.
+communication screening.

-(b) Communication screening should include cursory
+(b) Communication screening may include cursory assessments

 is indicated.
 Formal instruments and informal observations may be